-Our programs have funds available to complete energy audits and feasibility studies, complete energy efficiency improvements, install renewable energy systems.
-We have programs that help convert older heating sources to cleaner technologies, produce advanced biofuels, install flexible fuel pumps, install solar panels, build biorefineries, and much more.
+Our programs have funds available to complete energy audits, complete renewable energy development assistance, make energy efficiency improvements and install renewable energy systems.
+We have programs that help convert older heating sources to cleaner technologies, produce advanced biofuels, install solar panels, build biorefineries, and much more.
 USDA Rural Development is at the forefront of renewable energy financing, with options including grants, guaranteed loans and payments.

-Our programs, authorized through the Food, Conservation, and Energy Act of 2008, fall into four categories:
+Our programs, authorized through the Agriculture Act of 2014, fall into four categories:

-The Biorefinery Assistance Program provides loan guarantees for the development, construction, and retrofitting of commercial-scale biorefineries.
+The Biorefinery, Renewable Chemical, and Biobased Product Manufacturing Assistance Program provides loan guarantees for the development, construction, and retrofitting of commercial-scale biorefineries.
 Read more

 The Repowering Assistance Program provides payments to eligible biorefineries to replace fossil fuels used to produce heat or power to operate the biorefineries with renewable biomass.
 Read more